tdolan21/miniAGI/README.md

 - **PGVector**: Vector search for all filetypes storeable by PostgreSQL
 - **Mathematical Queries**: Integration with Wolfram Alpha for answering mathematical questions.
 - **Search Integration**: Ability to answer questions about current events using the SerpAPI.
+- **Discord Chat Agent**: Import your discord chat data and have a conversation with it.

 ## ML Features

+- **Deeplake**: Large scale data hub for machine learning models and datasets
+- **Banana**: Cloud provider for machine learning models
+- **Potassium**: Banana offers a local server for development of machine learning models that will be uploaded to the cloud. similar to Django or Flask Server for ML models.
+This can be configured as your BANANA config values in the .env

+## Quick Install

 This guide will serve as a 'quick install':